CBleakley/CBleakley/README.md

 ### AI Speech & Language Therapist

-HackEurope 2026 project for Europe’s largest student hackathon.
+Project for HackEurope 2026, Europe’s largest student hackathon.
 Built an agentic AI speech and language therapist for stroke rehabilitation using ElevenLabs voice cloning and a high-quality voice library to deliver therapy in a personalised accent.
 Grounded in academic research showing accent can influence stroke rehab outcomes.

 :arrow_right: Repo: [hackeurope2026](https://github.com/slee7286/hackeurope2026)